s3437526/DIG31-frontend/README.md

 - Make all bad toasts red with error class
 - Register item when in basic mode needs to append default values
 - Login credentials unsecured visible in dev tools??
+- When signed out cannot go back to the signin screeen from sign up
+- Device view dialog disappears if selecting dropdown and clicking away from it.
+Looks to be caused by the sl-after-hide statement which removes the dialog from the page